duchuy1999/bi-scripts/README.md

-# bi-scripts
+# bi-script
-Scripts for Business Intelligence related work
-All data uploaded are mock data
+Scripts for Business Intelligence related work.
+All data are mock data.